microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   15. Now that the needed configurations for the Bootloader project are done, compile and build the project by clicking the **Clean and Build Main Project** icon on the toolbar.
   ![Clean and Build Main Project](Images/Clean%20and%20Build%20Project.png)

-  16. Program the device by clicking the "Make and Program Device Main Project" on the toolbar.
+  16. Program the device by clicking the **Make and Program Device Main Project** icon on the toolbar.
 Once the bootloader is programmed into the device sucessfully, the device LED will be ON.
   ![Program Device with Bootloader](Images/Program_Device_Bootloader.PNG)